simongoricar/Nano/README.md

 --

 #####Need a local bot?
-If you really want to run Nano by yourself, a wiki page will be dedicated to that subject in the future.
+Want to run Nano on your computer?
+Sure, just make sure you follow the **[guide](https://github.com/DefaltSimon/Nano/wiki/Hosting-Nano-yourself)**.

 ---
 ######fyi: Nano was formerly named AyyBot